fepegar/torchio/README.md

 It receives a list of subjects, where each subject is an instance of [`torchio.Subject`](torchio/data/images.py) containing instances of [`torchio.Image`](torchio/data/images.py).
-The paths suffix must be compatible with [NiBabel](https://nipy.org/nibabel/) or [SimpleITK](http://www.simpleitk.org/) readers.
+The file format must be compatible with [NiBabel](https://nipy.org/nibabel/) or [SimpleITK](http://www.simpleitk.org/) readers.

 ```python